jtonglet/genetic-algorithms/README.md

-# Genetic Algorithm for the Traveling Salesman Problem
+# Genetic Algorithm for the Traveling Salesman Problem 🧬🧳🚗

-An evolutionary algorithm implemented to solve assymetric traveling salesman problems of various size.
+This repository contains the implementation of a genetic algorithm to solve instances of the traveling salesman problem.

+The algorithm was created for the course [Genetic Algorithms and Evolutionary Computing](https://onderwijsaanbod.kuleuven.be/syllabi/e/H02D1AE.htm#activetab=doelstellingen_idm9804064) offered at KULeuven in Fall 2022.